r3dg0d/detoxify-discord-py/README.md

 A Discord bot that has a variety of TOS-friendly features for discord servers.

 # Features (WIP)
-✔️ Make the bot template
+- Make the bot template in python
-✔️ Add ping-pong command to test bot in discord client
+- Add ping-pong command to test bot in discord client
 - collect data on toxic messages using spybot for discord
 - train emotional based detection for the data with cerebral.js
 - add a list of negative words that the machine could detect, and act upon based on the data.